StuartRiffle/ragtag-tiger/README.md

 Be aware that there are multiple chat "modes", and the default mode does not generate the same output as a batched query.
 For query-style responses, type `/mode tree_summarize` at the chat prompt.

+### Launching
+>**Pro-tip:** &nbsp;Put the repo in your path, so you can run **RAG/TAG Tiger** from any directory.
+You will also find a `ragtag.bat` and `ragtag.sh` in the root of the repo, which let you launch the program without typing `python ragtag.py` every time.

+The rest of these examples invoke `ragtag` instead of `python ragtag.py` because it's easier to read.

 # Query and chat modes

 The LlamaIndex query engine and chat engine both have multiple modes that enable different RAG techniques.
 They can be changed using `--query-mode`, `--chat-mode`, and `--llm-mod-mode`.
 You can also select using the `/mode` command at the chat prompt.

 The query modes are available in chat mode too as a convenience.
-They are processed by the query engine, not the chat engine, so they have no memory.
+They are processed by the query engine, not the chat engine, so they have no conversational memory.

 | Query mode| Abbrev | |
 | --- | --- | --- |